-Marty halted.
-“It's not your time.”
+Marty didn't reply right away as he moved toward Kirk.
+When he stood a couple feet from his friend, he, halted.
+"It's not your time."
 He reached out and touched Kirk's chest.

 With a violent jerk, Kirk bolted up, drawing great gulps of air into his lungs.
-“Marty?
-Steven?”
-He panted, his eyes wide with wonder.
-“I think I was . . . dead.”
+"Marty?
+Steven?"
+He panted, his eyes round with wonder and fear.
+"I think I was . . . dead."

 Marty blinked.
-He glanced over at Steven, then the burning car.
+He glanced at Steven, then the burning car.
 Sirens whined in the distance.
-Dizziness gripped him, he sagged, then fell forward, spiraling down, down through blackness, until he fainted.
+Dizziness gripped him.
+He sagged, then fell forward, spiraling down, down through blackness, until he fainted.

 When he came to he was lying on his side on a soft mattress.

 I'm home.
 He opened his eyes.
 He was back in his colorless private chamber.
 The Sacred Dimension, or Heaven as humans called it.

 Mordecai sat up.
 He was no longer, Marty, a mere human.
 He was Mordecai, an angel of the Lord.
 God--The Creator of all life-- had sent Mordecai on a mission to find out if mankind was worth saving from Lucifer.
 But why was he back so soon?
 His mission wasn't complete.

 Ah, yes, he had brought Kirk back from death.
 He'd interfered.

 Sadness sliced through Mordecai's chest when he recalled the eighteen years he'd lived as a mortal.
 He recalled the people he came to know and love.
 He yearned to be back.
 Yearned for the messy chaos life was as a mortal.